Robert Howard (Royalist): Parliamentarian

 In 1623, Howard became a member of parliament for Bishops Castle in Shropshire and was chosen again at many subsequent elections, including the two during 1640 for the Short and Long parliaments.
 During the second, the Star Chamber made adverse findings with regard to Howard, but they were deemed unlawful and all of those involved were fined, with Howard receiving one thousand pounds in compensation.

 Royalist

 Howard's credentials as a royalist had been laid in 1616.
 At the investiture of Prince Charles (afterwards Charles I) as Prince of Wales on 4 November, both Robert and his brother William (1600–1672) were made Knights of the Bath.
-Howard had to leave the House of Commons in 1642 after killing the king's commissioner of array, but he did attend the session of parliament held at Oxford in 1641.
+Howard had to leave the House of Commons in 1642 after executing the king's Commission of Array, but he did attend the session of parliament held at Oxford in 1641.
 Howard is said to have led a regiment of dragoons and was in charge of Bridgnorth Castle when it was surrendered to the Parliamentarians in 1646.
 The three-week siege left the castle tower leaning more than the Tower of Pisa.

 Howard was again fined.
 This time he had to pay 952 pounds to recover the lands that were sequestered in punishment.